 - A couple was legally married in another state where same-sex marriage was legal but moved to Florida before or after it was legalized.

 As you can see, the issue of alimony can become complicated.
 A Fort Lauderdale divorce lawyer will be able to walk you through this as well as other separation issues like:

 A divorce cannot be completed until all of these issues and more are resolved between the two parties.
 In many cases, mediation may help a couple get through this in lieu of going to court.
 In other cases, a trial may be necessary.

 What We Can Do For You

-Now that you know a little more about same-sex couple and divorce, we want you to know that we are here for you regardless of who you are or what your divorce needs happen to be.
-At The Law Office of Gustavo E. Frances, our goal is to ensure that you are treated fairly during the divorce process and reach an equitable settlement.
+Now that you know a little more about same-sex couples and divorce, we want you to know that we are here for you regardless of who you are or what your divorce needs happen to be.
+At The Law Office Of Gustavo E. Frances, P.A., our goal is to ensure that you are treated fairly during the divorce process and reach an equitable settlement.
 Our knowledgeable and experienced team will work to help with all of the issues we mentioned above, so call us when you need a Fort Lauderdale divorce attorney.
 You can contact us by clicking here or calling 954-297-6546 for a free consultation.